benjaminb-/go-data-structures-algorithms/README.md

-## Data structure and algorithms with Golang
+## Data structures and algorithms with Golang

-This repository is created to improve golang knowledge using common data structures and algorithms combined with some leet code style interview questions.
+This repository is a support to improve my Golang knowledge using common data structures and algorithms combined with some leet code style interview questions.

 ### Run all the tests